 VyprVPN is unusual in that it owns and operates all of its servers and network hardware.
 Most VPNs rent their servers, install their custom software and manage it remotely.

 This is why VyprVPN is a great choice for privacy, and it also offers good speeds thanks to the recent introduction of WireGuard.
-It's also why there are fewer servers, but they're distributed among a large number of countries.
+It's also why there are fewer servers, but they're distributed among a good number of countries, and certainly those most people want.

 Find out more in our VyprVPN review.

-PureVPN is notable not because it offers more than 2,000 servers (a respectable figure, but by no means the largest) but because those servers cover a whopping 141 countries.
+PureVPN is notable not just because it offers more than 6,500 servers but because those servers cover a whopping 141 countries.

 You're unlikely to need to pretend to be in most of them, but it could be a bonus if you do need to access something that's not in one of the commonly covered regions, or live in one of those countries and prefer a local server for the best speeds.